-We have audited the Annual Financial Statements of ChildFund Australia ("the Group").
+We have audited the Annual Financial Statements of the ChildFund Australia ("the Group").

-In our opinion, the accompanying Annual Financial Statements of ChildFund Australia is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:
+In our opinion, the accompanying Annual Financial Statements of the ChildFund Australia are in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012 and sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991 including:

-- giving a true and fair view of the Group's financial position as at 30 June 2021 and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards - Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - comply with the presentation and disclosure requirement of the ACFID Code of Conduct.
+- i. giving a true and fair view of the Group's financial position as at 30 June 2022, and of its financial performance and its cash flows for the year ended on that date; - ii. complying with Australian Accounting Standards-Simplified Disclosures Framework and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNCR); and - iii. complying with the presentation and disclosure requirement of the ACFID Code of Conduct.

-The Annual Financial Statements comprises:

-- Consolidated statement of financial position as at 30 June 2021 - Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended - Notes including a summary of significant accounting policies - Directors' Declaration. - Declaration by the Chief Executive Officer in respect of fundraising appeals
+- The Annual Financial Statements comprises: - Consolidated statement of financial position as at 30 June 2022. - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended. - iii.
+Notes including a summary of significant accounting policies. - iv.
+Directors' declaration. - v.
+Declaration by the Chief Executive Officer in respect of fundraising appeals

-The Group consists of ChildFund Australia (the Company) and the entities it controlled at the year-end or from time to time during the financial year.
+The Group consists of the ChildFund Australia (the Company) and the entities it controlled at the yearend or from time to time during the financial year.